largeapp/Brain-Image-Analysis/README.md

 1. **Spatio-Temporal Tensor Analysis for Whole-Brain fMRI Classication**
    - *Guixiang Ma, et al.*

+1. **Feature Selection with a Genetic Algorithm for Classification of Brain Imaging Data**
+   - *Annamária Szenkovits, et al.* 2017.
+   - 特征选择

+1. **Building a Science of Individual Differences from fMRI**
+   - *Julien Dubois* 2016.
+   - 从组到个体的研究

 ## Resting-state fMRI on region level
 ##### Deep learning for region